ichiebulba/manufacturing-intelligence-portfolio./README.md

 ## About Me

-I am an operations professional transitioning into Business Intelligence and Analytics, with hands-on experience in manufacturing and logistics environments.
-My background has exposed me to production KPIs, downtime monitoring, waste reduction, operational reporting, and continuous improvement.
-I am developing Excel and Power BI skills to turn operational data into clear, actionable insights.
+I am an Operations and Business Intelligence Analyst with experience across manufacturing, logistics and project environments, combining hands-on operational knowledge with data analysis, KPI reporting and dashboard development.
+Experienced in collecting, validating, cleaning and analysing operational datasets using Microsoft Excel, Power BI and SQL basics to support process improvement, production performance monitoring and stakeholder reporting.
+Strong exposure to manufacturing analytics through production downtime tracking, SPARK operational monitoring, root cause investigation and waste reduction initiatives.
+Able to translate operational issues into clear insights, reports and dashboards that support better business decisions.